SinerYuu/ISCH-A-Room-of-Virginia-Woolf-s-Own-/README.md

 the idea about ontology:
 <img width="1103" height="701" alt="vw drawio" src="https://github.com/user-attachments/assets/800f1ed9-75d4-4275-94df-9b1df3c9b122" />

 The project models the literary universe around the English writer Virginia Woolf as a network of interconnected entities, including people, works, places, publishers, adaptations, and visual resources.
-Each entity is described according to existing metadata standards adopted by the cultural heritage institutions holding the items.
 Each work (e.g.*To the Lighthouse*, *Mrs Dalloway*) has attributes such as title, creator, publication year, publisher, and related locations of creation and content.
 The project introduces one custom property __woolf:hasManuscript__ to link works with their digital manuscripts (__edm:WebResource__).
 The manuscripts are connected only to the works, and each page includes its own description and external digital link.